wgebis/terraform-provider-mailgun/docs/resources/domain.md

 * `smtp_password` - (Optional) Password for SMTP authentication
 * `spam_action` - (Optional) `disabled` or `tag` Disable, no spam filtering will occur for inbound messages.
 Tag, messages will be tagged with a spam header.
+Default value is `disabled`.
 * `wildcard` - (Optional) Boolean that determines whether the domain will accept email for sub-domains.
 * `dkim_key_size` - (Optional) The length of your domain’s generated DKIM key.
 Default value is `1024`.